 There are many specific standards for different types of businesses.
-Some of the more common regulatory standards include HIPAA, PCI DSS, SOX, and GDPR – and common compliance standards include SOC 2/ Type 2, ISO 27001, NIST and HiTrust.
+Some of the more common regulatory standards include:

-Bear in mind that an MSP can’t possibly offer a simple, “silver bullet” solution for meeting any of these standards, as they are all quite complex, often industry-specific, and touch on almost every aspect of your business.
-But a good managed IT services partner should be well-versed in the regulations and compliance standards that are most important to you – and should be able to help guide you through the process and to ensure that your IT systems are in compliance.
+Bear in mind that an MSP cannot offer a simple solution for meeting any of these standards, as they are complex, industry-specific, and touch on almost every aspect of your business.

-Just as importantly, a trusted partner will make sure that, in addition to being compliant, that your IT systems are also truly secure – because those are not necessarily the same thing.
+Just as importantly, a trusted partner will ensure that, in addition to being compliant, your systems are also truly secure, which is equally important for achieving and maintaining compliance.

-Find a Managed IT Services Provider that is Committed to Your Success
+Find a Managed IT Services Provider Committed to Your Success

-If you want to find out more about the advantages of partnering with a trusted and trustworthy Managed IT Services partner, we invite you to talk with us.
+If you are interested in learning more about the advantages of working with a trustworthy managed IT services partner, we invite you to speak to us.

 Contact ITSco today to find out how managed IT services can help your business succeed.